Elizabeth Beardsley Butler

-Elizabeth Beardsley Butler (1884–1911) was a pioneering social investigator of the Progressive Era.
+Elizabeth Beardsley Butler (December 1, 1884 – August 2, 1911) was a pioneering social investigator of the Progressive Era.
+She studied the lives of women and children wage earners in Jersey City, New Jersey, Pittsburgh, and Baltimore.
 She is best known for her contributions to The Pittsburgh Survey, a landmark study of social conditions in an American city.

-Life

-She was born in New York on 1 December 1884.
+Early life and education

+Butler was born in New York in 1884, the daughter of Frederick Butler and Emmie Beardsley Butler.
+Her father was a businessman, born in Ireland.
+She graduated from Packer Collegiate Institute in 1903, and from Barnard College in 1905.

+Career

-A 1905 graduate of Barnard College, she also took courses at the New York School of Philanthropy before securing employment as a researcher of wage earners, both female and child, in Jersey City, New Jersey, Pittsburgh, and Baltimore.
-Beginning in 1907 she worked for Paul Kellogg's Pittsburgh Survey, funded by the Russell Sage Foundation.
+After college, Butler was executive secretary of the Consumers League of New Jersey, and secretary of the New Jersey Child Labor Committee.
+Beginning in 1907 Butler worked for Paul Kellogg's Pittsburgh Survey, funded by the Russell Sage Foundation.
 Her resulting book, Women and the Trades, was published in 1909.
-It was the first large survey of wage-earning women in America and the first of the six volumes of the Survey.

-Butler died of tuberculosis at age 26 in Saranac Lake, New York.
+It was the first large survey of wage-earning women in America and the first of the six volumes of The Survey.
+In her last months, Butler was on the staff of the Bureau of Social Research at the New York School of Philanthropy.